USEFUL INFORMATION: Short introduction to bash

 dirname toy_data/sample1.fastq.gz

-• command ‘piping’, using |
+• pipe command with |

 The pipe allows forwarding the output of one command as the input of the next command.
 This way you can execute several consecutive commands.
 For example, if you want to count the number of line containing a given pattern in a file: